tpthomas01/HighThumosMap/README.md

 - Google Fonts
 - External images/icons

-## Do We Need a `requirements.txt`?

-No, not for the frontend as it exists now.

-Why:

-- `requirements.txt` is for Python projects
-- this frontend is plain HTML/CSS/JavaScript with CDN-loaded libraries
-- there is no Node/Vite/React build step

-If you later add a frontend build tool (Vite/React/etc.), add a `package.json` instead of a `requirements.txt`.

 ## Local Development

 Because this is a static site, you can serve it locally with any static web server.